 I keep forgetting to take Before pictures, which is a shame because I’ve had to replace quite a bit.
-Throughout my time of driving Blue the radio and CD player quit working, the windows stopped working, the air conditioning, the heater core, the speedometer, etc. Plenty of things have worn out, because it’s 21 years old and has 250,000-300,000 miles on it.
+Throughout my time of driving Blue the radio and CD player quit working, the windows stopped working, the air conditioning, the heater core, the water pump, the radiator, radiator hoses, the speedometer, etc. Plenty of things have worn out, because it’s 21+ years old and has 250,000-300,000 miles on it.
 I don’t know the exact mileage because the thing that tells me didn’t work for a few years.

 This is technically my wife’s first car.
-After selling my Honda this became my third car, which has been my daily vehicle for the past 7 or 8 years.
+After selling my Honda this became my third car, which has been my daily vehicle for the past 8 years.
 She remembers when this was a shiny new mustang, but I remember it as a rust bucket.
-If I complained about the performance she would blame my expectations.
+If I complained about driving qualities, she would blame my expectations.
+When something would break, my driving was to blame and not the age of things.
 After four years of frustration I planned to buy a new vehicle and asked her, do you want me to drive Blue into the ocean or off a cliff?
 She responded with, “I will always have that car!
 If you get rid of it I will divorce you!”
 I then rephrased the question to, mountains or ocean?

 She convinced me to keep the car by saying she wanted it to be our child’s first car (this was before we knew about our son).
-So the plan became – rather than save $4,000 for a down payment on a new car, spend the $4,000 fixing everything that bothers me.
+So the plan became – rather than save $4,000 for a down payment, spend the $4,000 fixing things that bother me.
 The first major expense was a paint job.

 The more I worked on Blue, the more I understood my complaints.
 For example, the acceleration was poor so I changed the spark plugs and discovered how corroded and wide the gaps had become.
 Replacing the water pump explained the overheating engine and rust in the coolant reservoir.
 The odometer gear was missing teeth, that’s why I don’t know the mileage.
 The brake fluid was black, it’s supposed to be clear, that’s why I have horrible braking distance.
 The power steering fluid was black, it’s supposed to be a bright red.